Analysis: U.S. Senate Democrats' bill will make mark on climate, healthcare costs

 "Perhaps the biggest effect would be for people with prescription drug coverage through Medicare," she said.

-A key change is the provision allowing the federal Medicare health plan for older and disabled Americans to negotiate lower prescription drug prices.
+A key change is the provision allowing the federal Medicare health plan to negotiate lower prescription drug prices.

 The nonpartisan Congressional Budget Office estimates Medicare would save $101.8 billion over 10 years by negotiating drug prices.